nickcostanzo42/MBTASchedule/README.md

 # MbtaSchedule

 This is a lightweight app I built in the Phoenix framework.
-It pulls the data about train time for the Boston commuter rail from their
+It pulls data about train times for the Boston commuter rail from MBTA's
-JSON data-feeds and populates the with accurate times, destinations, and late status.
+JSON data-feeds and populates the app with EST times for trains, destinations, and late status'.

-I also used React to create the real-time and date feeds on the page.
+I also used React to create the real-time and date at the top of the page.

 To start your Phoenix app: